40,95 €

 • Format: PDF

-This book examines public attitudes to the death penalty in Japan, focusing on knowledge and trust-based attitudinal factors relating to support for, and opposition to, the death penalty.
-A mixed-method approach was used.
-Quantitative and qualitative surveys were mounted to assess Japanese death penalty attitudes.
-The main findings show that death penalty attitudes are not fixed but fluid.
+Mai Sato examines public attitudes to the death penalty in Japan, focusing on knowledge and attitudinal factors relating to support for, and opposition to, the death penalty.
+She uses a mixed-method approach and mounts quantitative and qualitative surveys to assess Japanese death penalty attitudes.
+The author's main findings show that death penalty attitudes are not fixed but fluid.
 Information has a significant impact on reducing support for the death penalty while retributive attitudes are associated with support.
-This book offers a new conceptual framework in understanding the death…mehr
+This book offers a new conceptual framework in understanding the death penalty…mehr

 Produktbeschreibung